reonZ/pf2e-toolbelt/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K6M2V13)

-### This module adds some utilities that are not big enough to warrant standalone modules
+A collection of utilities and features that are not big enough to warrant standalone modules, when disabled, the features will have no impact into your world/client whatsoever.

-# World Features
+# WORLD FEATURES

 ## Automatic Rune Progression (Requires Reload)